ml4scisoc/ml4scisoc.github.io/_sources/syllabus/schedule.md

 ## Deep Dives

-During the middle of the course we will spend one class session on each topic.
+During the middle of the course we will spend one week on each topic.
 There will be 1-3 papers to read each week.

 Students will be responsible for presenting papers in class on a rotating basis.

 During this time students will have milestones where they need to complete interim steps for their course project.
-This
+The first milestone will be a proposal that includes the specific products for the remainder of the milestones based on a template.

 ## Conclusion